J.D. Davis Player Props: Giants vs. Pirates

 Pirates Pitching Rankings

-- The pitching staff for the Pirates has a collective 8.5 K/9, which ranks 18th in the league.
+- The pitching staff for the Pirates has a collective 8.4 K/9, which ranks 20th in MLB.

-- The Pirates' 4.36 team ERA ranks 18th among all MLB pitching staffs.
+- The Pirates have a 4.37 team ERA that ranks 18th among all MLB pitching staffs.

-- The Pirates surrender the fifth-fewest home runs in baseball (93 total, one per game).
+- Pirates pitchers combine to allow the third-fewest home runs in baseball (93 total, one per game).

-- His most recent appearance came on Saturday against the Arizona Diamondbacks, when the lefty went four innings, surrendering five earned runs while allowing seven hits.
+- His most recent appearance was on Friday, July 7 against the Los Angeles Dodgers, when the righty went 6 2/3 innings, surrendering five earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.